-Your business plan should include: the business structure that best meets your needs (such as: sole trader, partnership, limited liability partnership or limited company); your intended funding sources; tax-efficient borrowings; whether a PAYE scheme is necessary; and whether the business should be VAT registered.
+Making a business plan - One of the first things you need to consider is your business plan.
+This is not only for the benefit of potential investors, but to help you stay on the right course in the short, medium and long-term.
+It should include: the business structure that best meets your needs (such as: sole trader, partnership, limited liability partnership or limited company); your intended funding sources; tax-efficient borrowings; whether a PAYE scheme is necessary; and whether the business should be VAT registered.

-We can advise on these important decisions, and help you to make the appropriate registrations correctly.
-We can help with cash flow forecasts, enabling you to spot potential cash shortfalls, and offer regular updates to enable you to monitor your business's performance.
+We can guide you through these important decisions, and help you to complete the appropriate registrations.
+We can assist with cash flow forecasts, helping you to spot potential cash shortfalls, and provide regular updates so you can monitor your business's performance.

-Your business structure

-Deciding on the business structure that best suits your needs isn't always straightforward.
-There are pros and cons for each trading structure, and each has implications for control, perception, support and costs.
+Choosing a business structure - Deciding on the most appropriate structure for your business isn't necessarily straightforward.
+Sole traders, partnerships, limited companies and limited liability partnerships all have their own pros and cons, with different implications for control, perception, support and costs.
 For example, careful consideration is needed regarding whether or not to retain personal ownership of any freehold property on incorporation.
 We can help you to decide on the best structure for your business.

-Choosing a year end

-It's sensible to choose a year end that suits your business.
-Is yours a seasonal business?
+Deciding on a year end - It's also important to choose a year end that suits your business.
 Is there a time of year when it will be more convenient to close off your accounting records, ready for us?
 What time of year would be best for stock-taking?
+Is your trading seasonal?
 From a tax perspective, choosing a year end early in the tax year for an unincorporated business usually means that an increase in profits is more slowly reflected in an increased tax bill, and over time the delay between earning profits and paying the tax can create a source of working capital for the business.
-Conversely, a decrease in profits will more slowly result in a lower tax bill.
+On the other hand, a decrease in profits will more slowly result in a lower tax bill.
 Speak to us for advice about choosing your year end.

-Registering with HMRC

-While notifying HMRC of your employment status may seem low on your agenda in those crucial first weeks and months, if you are leaving employment and going it alone with your own business, it is important to inform HMRC of your new self-employed status as soon as possible.
-If and when you take on employees (and for this purpose you will most likely be an employee of your limited company, if you incorporate) you need to register for and set up a PAYE scheme and accept all the responsibilities and obligations that go with it, including compliance with Real Time Information reporting.
-You will also have to comply with the pensions auto-enrolment obligations.
-Exemptions apply to director only companies so do get in touch for advice in this area.
+Registering with HMRC - When you start a business, it is important to inform HMRC of your new self-employed status as soon as possible.
+If and when you take on employees you need to register for and set up a PAYE scheme and accept all the responsibilities and obligations that go with it, including compliance with Real Time Information reporting (and remember for this purpose you will most likely be an employee of your limited company, if you incorporate).
+You will also now have to comply with the pensions auto-enrolment obligations, although exemptions apply to director-only companies so do get in touch for advice in this area.

-Please talk to us as soon as you envisage having employees so we can help you set up a PAYE scheme and comply with your payroll obligations or take on the task for you.
+Please talk to us as soon as you envisage having employees so we can help you set up a PAYE scheme and comply with your payroll obligations, or take on the task on your behalf.

-Starting a Business - Action plan ~
+Starting a Business - Action plan ✓

 Prepare a robust business plan

 Ensure that you have access to suitable funding

 Check your right to use your chosen trading name

 Choose the right business structure

 Register with HMRC

 Register for VAT

 Register your business name

 Trade and professional registrations

 Choose your year end

 Plan to reduce your tax liability

 Develop your branding

 Involve the family

 Plan to avoid fines and penalties